John Mitchell Sinclair

 John Mitchell Sinclair (c.
-1819 – 7 October 1890) was a businessman and politician in the colony of South Australia.
+1819 – 7 October 1890), generally referred to as J. M. Sinclair, was a businessman and politician in the colony of South Australia.

 Sinclair arrived at Port Adelaide about 1849, and after serving in the Customs acted as clerk to Captain Scott.
 In 1861 he went into partnership with Joshua Little (c.
 1831–1920) as Sinclair & Little, customs and shipping agents.
 Little and Sinclair dissolved their partnership in January 1865, and Sinclair went into business for himself, using the same warehouse; Little went into partnership with his brother-in-law David Wylie Scott (1833–1887).

 He was a member of the South Australian House of Assembly for the seat of West Torrens from September 1876 to April 1878.

 Sinclair and his son Thomas were involved in an extraordinary insolvency case: around 1874 they founded a Customs house shipping agency which over the succeeding four years did a huge amount of business, but came undone with a devaluation of shipping property.
 The son, who conducted his own defence with distinction, was jailed for a minor matter, and the father was criticised for exercising insufficient control.